 English is the language of instruction at Harvard Extension School.
-You must be proficient in English, unless you are enrolled only in courses through the Institute for English Language (IEL) Programs.
+You must be proficient in English, unless you are enrolled only in courses through the Institute for English Language (IEL) Program courses.
 In all Extension School courses except IEL:

 - Your oral comprehension and expression must be sufficient for effective class participation.

 - Your reading and writing skills must be sufficient for responding clearly and accurately to course assignments.

 - Your comprehension and communication skills must be sufficient for completing examinations without the use of dictionaries or other exam aids, except those authorized by the instructor for all students taking the exam.

 - You may be dropped from a course for a full-tuition refund if the instructor determines before the full-tuition refund deadline that you lack the English proficiency required for the course.
 After the full-tuition refund deadline, you may be excluded from a course for no refund if the instructor determines that your lack of English proficiency is disruptive to the progress of instruction.